 Safety: PRP is a by-product of the patient’s own blood, therefore, disease transmission is not an issue.

-Convenience: PRP can be generated in Dr. Williams‘s office in the Centennial, Aurora, and Denver Metro area while the patient is undergoing an outpatient surgical procedure such as the placement of dental implants.
+Convenience: PRP can be generated in Dr. Williams‘s office in Centennial while the patient is undergoing an outpatient surgical procedure such as the placement of dental implants.

-Faster healing: The supersaturation of the wound with PRP, and thus growth factors, produces an increase of tissue synthesis and faster tissue regeneration.
+Faster healing: The supersaturation of the wound with PRP, and thus growth factors, produces an increase in tissue synthesis and faster tissue regeneration.

-Cost effectiveness: Since PRP harvesting is done with only 22 cc of blood in the doctor’s office, Centennial, Aurora, and Denver Metro area patients need not incur the expense of the harvesting procedure in hospital or at a blood bank.
+Cost-effectiveness: Since PRP harvesting is done with only 22 ccs of blood in the doctor’s office, patients need not incur the expense of the harvesting procedure in the hospital or at a blood bank.

 Ease of use: PRP is easy to handle and actually improves the ease of application of bone substitute materials and bone grafting products by making them more gel-like.

 Frequently Asked Questions About PRP

 Contact our office in the Centennial, Aurora, and surrounding areas at (303) 493-1933 for more information on Platelet Rich Plasma and how it can help you.